In 1984 I flew home from Paris for Christmas in Boston.

 Dave's laugh hurt in a good way.

-I found Darryl on the sidewalk of a record shop.
-The stereo was pumping CRY TOUGH by Alton Ellis.
+I found Darryl outside of a record shop.
 Clark was inside flipping through LPs and 45s.
+Nothing that was in New York.
 He loved his music.

 "Not me.
 I'm a poet."
 Dave's laugh echoed in my ears.
 "I know my place."